Gauge Invariant Propagators and States in Quantum Electrodynamics: Flat spacetime evolution in a causal diamond

 \section{Flat spacetime evolution in a causal diamond}

 Up to now we have dealt with the rather simple problem of QED on a flat background, defined between time slices.
-However it is clearly crucial to be able to discuss this for much more general kinds of boundary and boundary information.
-In principle this should extend to spacetimes including achronal regions; as noted in the introduction, discussions of this sort of problem began in the 1980's \cite{hartle88,hartle94,hartleH,thorneCTC,visser}.
+We now turn to more general kinds of boundary and boundary information.

-To give such a generalization has also been the goal of the ``general boundary quantum field theory framework'' \cite{oeckl,rovelliB}, where one consider general spacetime regions $\mathcal{V}$ bounded by some boundary hypersurface $\partial\mathcal{V}$.
-A field configuration on $\partial\mathcal{V}$ is then mapped to an amplitude via a path integral over field configurations in $\mathcal{V}$.

-In this formulation, as in the work of Hartle and Hawking \cite{hartleH}, states can then be defined as non-local wave functionals, over configurations specified on all of $\partial\mathcal{V}$.
-If the general boundary hypersurface involves a union of future and past surfaces, then one can still interpret such states on $\partial\mathcal{V}$ as a transition amplitude \cite{oeckl}.
-However, for more general spacetimes, such an interpretation is not valid, although one can obtain a probabilistic interpretation of the modulus squared of the state on $\partial\mathcal{V}$ in terms of a conditional probability to find a given field configuration on a subregion $\Sigma\subset\partial\mathcal{V}$, and another specified field configuration on the complementary region $\bar{\Sigma}$.

-As we have seen, the approach in this paper to defining states is rather different.
-In our view such an approach is essential for general spacetimes - one of the ultimate motivations in the present work is to set up a technique which can be used for achronal spacetimes, in which information fixed on just the past time slice is not always sufficient to predict quantum evolution \cite{thorneCTC}.
-In our opinion such a technique will also be necessary to properly address issues concerning black hole information content.

-In pursuit of this end, in the present section we apply the bFP trick to amplitudes for a more general boundary hypersurface.
-The region we will consider is a finite-sized causal diamond in Minkowski spacetime, where the state is fixed on the null boundary hypersurface.
+The region we consider is a causal diamond in Minkowski spacetime, where the state is fixed on the null boundary hypersurface.
 Here there is still a natural splitting into past and future sections, and so we can define a propagator which represents a transition amplitude between states on the past and future null cones (which tend to null infinity for an infinitely large diamond).

+The derivation proceeds in analogy with the work in the last selection.
+In section 3.A we formulate the problem and show how to transform the effective action so as to extract the boundary terms and physical variables.
+In section 3.B we then derive the form of the propagator in terms of these variables.

-A technical note---there is a subtlety here in the specification of boundary data for the path-integral.
+We note here that one quickly encounters a subtlety in the specification of boundary data for the path-integral.
 Because the conjugate momentum on a null surface involves a derivative along that surface, specifying the field configuration also specifies the conjugate momentum.
-Specifying this data on both the past and future boundaries would be an over-specification of boundary data for the classical evolution, and the corresponding interpretation as a quantum amplitude is then unclear.
+Giving data on both the past and future boundaries then over-specifies the boundary data for the classical evolution, and the corresponding interpretation as a quantum amplitude is then unclear.